boostrjs/boostr/README.md

 - `--production`: A shorthand for `--stage=production`.
 - `--version`, `-v`: Displays the current Boostr version.
 - `--help`, `-h`: Displays inline help.
 See ["Inline Help"](#inline-help) for details.

+## Web Frontend Commands

+The web frontend commands are available for all services of type "web-frontend".

+### `boostr <web-frontend-service> freeze`

+Freezes all the files that are in the `public` directory of your web frontend service.

+Freezing a file means that the file is renamed to match the pattern `<name>-<hash>.immutable.<extension>` where `<name>` is the original file name without its extension, `<hash>` is a hash generated from the contents of the file, and `<extension>` is the original file extension.

+For example, if you have a file named `favicon.png` in the `public` directory of your "frontend" service, running `boostr frontend freeze` will rename the `favicon.png` file to something like `favicon-3NjLR7w1Mu8UAIqq05vVG3.immutable.png`.

+When a browser loads a frozen file, it can permanently store it in its cache thanks to a `Cache-Control` header automatically added when your frontend is deployed.

+Note that it is not an issue to run the `freeze` command several times because the command is clever enough to ignore the files that have already been frozen.

 ## Contributing